Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-with $\eta_{t}^r=\sum_j\xi_j^r\eta_{j,t}$, where $\xi_j^r$ is the fraction of output of sector $r$ consumed in country $j$, directly or indirectly, as defined in Section \ref{methodology}. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} Proposition \ref{growthmulti} characterizes the behaviour of sectoral output growth.
-First, note that in the first term, shocks to different final destination countries are aggregated via the shift-share structure used in Section \ref{methoddatasec}.
-The shares are given by the network exposure of industry $r$ to each destination $j$, $\xi_j^r$.
-Secondly, the intensity of upstream amplification is governed by a shift-share, which includes bilateral inventory-weighted upstreamness $\mathcal{U}^r_j$.
-This measure, defined as the bilateral version of the upstreamness index discussed above, computes the average number of production steps between sector $r$ and consumers of country $j$ appropriately accounting for the intensity of the inventory effects.
 The intuition underlying Proposition \ref{growthmulti} is as follows.
-Starting from a special case, suppose that industry $r$ sells only to consumers from country $j$, then $\xi_j^r=1$, and (\ref{outputgrowthmulti}) collapses to (\ref{outputgrowthsingle}).
+Starting from a special case, suppose that industry $r$ sells only to consumers from country $j$ ($\xi_j^r=1$), then eq. (\ref{outputgrowthmulti}) collapses to (\ref{outputgrowthsingle}).
 Suppose instead that sector $r$ sells to two destinations $j$ and $k$ in equal proportions, but the length of the supply chains to these destinations differ.
 Then, changes in demand in country $j$ are subjected to upstream inventory amplification governed by the distance of sector $r$ to country $j$, as measured by the bilateral inventory-weighted upstreamness $\mathcal{U}^r_j$.
 Equivalently for country $k$.
 The total amount of amplification is a weighted average where the weights are given by the fraction of output sold in each destination, collected in the vector $\Xi^r$, such that $\xi_j^r=[\Xi^r]_j$.
-In summary, an industry will have a higher responsiveness to changes in demand if a large share of its output is eventually consumed in destinations that are far, in the upstreamness sense.

-Next, Proposition \ref{volatilitymulti} characterizes the behaviour of output growth volatility. \begin{prop}[Volatility of Output Growth Rate] The volatility of sectoral output growth satisfies
+Hence, an industry has a higher responsiveness to changes in demand if a large share of its output is eventually consumed in destinations that are far, in the upstreamness sense.
+Next, Proposition \ref{volatilitymulti} characterizes the behavior of output growth volatility. \begin{prop}[Volatility of Output Growth Rate] The volatility of sectoral output growth satisfies